craha001/sql-challenge/README.md

 5th Table: Last Name, First Name, and Sex for individuals who have the first name 'Hercules' and whose last names start with the letter 'B.'
 6th Table: Department Name, Employee Number, Last Name and First Name for individuals specifically in the Sales Department.
 7th Table: Department Name, Employee Number, Last Name and First Name for individuals specifically in the Sales Department or the Development Department.
 8th Table: Last Name and Counts for all last names within the company organized in descending order.
+Here we can see how many people in the company share the same last name within this time period.

 For this assignment, I collaborated with Nicolas Ortega and Brendan Golden in creating the code.